maxcanic/mci-drupal/README.md

 git clone git@gitlab.com:MacMladen/mci-boilerplate-d8.git
 ```

-Rename to the project name that will be used in domain and all other further operations (only latin letters, numbers and dashes)
+Rename to the project name that will be used in domain and all other further operations (only latin letters, numbers and dashes, like *my-project*)

 ```
 mv mci-boilerplate-d8 my-project
 ```

-Change project details in docker configuration files
+Change project name in docker configuration files

+- `docker-compose.yml` — standard container configuration that is used on production
+- `docker-compose.local.yml` — local container configuration that configures local development
+- `docker-compose.mac.yml` — local container configuration that enables *Xdebug* on Mac in local development

+Main configuration `docker-compose.yml` should not be altered (beside name) because it is optimized for live server.
+You may freely add ports or other things into `docker-compose.local.yml` which is the proper place for your own alteration.

+If changed, it should be added to `.gitignore` so that other users do not pick that up if they should not do that.

 ```
 # On Linux